roocs/rook/ARCH_ESGF2.md

     Rook -. repair .-> DB
 ```

-* The local PostgreSQL index is the normal lookup path.
+* PostgreSQL is the normal lookup path.
-* STAC is queried when information is missing or suspected to be stale.
+* STAC can recover missing information.
 * Information obtained from STAC can optionally repair the local index.
-* A remote HTTP asset is **not** silently used just because the local asset is missing.
+* Missing local data does **not** silently turn into remote HTTP processing.

 ---

 ## 4. Broker and orchestrate

-The new `broker` process uses the **same parameters and JSON workflow document as `orchestrate`**.
+`broker` uses the **same parameters and JSON workflow document as `orchestrate`**.

-Their responsibilities are deliberately different:
+Their responsibilities are different:

 ```mermaid
 flowchart LR